JustinGOSSES/datajam_Mars_MajorElements/README.md

 - In the future, it would be better to look at this data with the color based on elevation or geologic section position as opposed to Sol.

-## Future work
+## Potential Future work
-This can be redone in Tableau, which would allow anyone to add in new data and/or control this visualization in concent with another type of visualization.
+- This can be redone in Tableau, which would allow anyone to add in new data and/or control this visualization in concent with another type of visualization.
 An example would be someone could select a map area and then only show the points from within that map area on this plot.
+- Make additional fields based on ratios of major elements
+- Add a field based on Curisoity's eleveation on Sol of sampling.
+This would be slightly more geologically useful than Sol.
+Additionally, you could take additional data about direction and distance of laser strike and the rover's Z position to accurately find the sample elevation if you had a fairly accurate topographic map with sub-centimeter resolution.
+Ideally, you'd use a geologic cross-section depth number calculated by one of the Mars science team geologist's for each named Martian rock sampled.
+To my knowledge this last bit of information is not public yet?
+- You could use a database of Earth rocks and their rock type categorization to generate a first-pass rock type prediction of Martian rocks based on this dataset.
+You could even automate the prediction and have it be an optional overlay.
+- Instead of showing every sample, only show an average for each rock as an option?
+- Display standard deviation and error on this visualization either by default or an option.

 ## How to install (will build this out later)
-- clone
+- clone this repo
-- cd into repo
+- cd into the locally cloned repo
-- If not already there, install python 3, pandas, jupyter, plotly
+- If not already installed on your machine, install python 3, pandas, jupyter, plotly
 - in terminal, type  jupyter notebook
+- follow directions in terminal to open a browser with the running jupyter notebook if it doesn't open automatically
-- place play to move through notebook and run cells
+- press "play" to move through notebook and run cells
-- play around with pink "brush"
+- Once you get the visualization to display, move around, shrink, expand, and delete the pink "brush" in each field to highlight different samples.